Is your website design truly responsive? Learn how to test responsive design of a website easily. Two simple methods to test responsive web design.

 There are other reasons too —

-- There are large number of people who use more than one device (like PC, table, mobile etc.) to browse internet.
-And there is a great chance that someone will browse your website using his PC too, if his user experience was good with your website, when he browse it using his phone and vice-versa.
+- There is a large number of people who use more than one device (like a PC, tablet, mobile, etc.) to browse the internet.
+And there is a great chance that someone will browse your website using his PC too if his user experience was good with your website when he browses it using his phone and vice-versa.

 Simply, if your website looks good on different devices, it’s a good sign to make some loyal readers.
 They will keep coming back to your website.

-- Mobile monetization, this is another major reason for which you should have a responsive design layout for your website.
-If your website’s design adapts well on different screen sizes, it‘ll surely help to increase your mobile ad conversions.
+- Mobile monetization is another major reason why you should have a responsive design layout for your website.
+If your website’s design adapts well to different screen sizes, it‘ll surely help to increase your mobile ad conversions.
 And thus increase overall revenue from the website.

-- Everyone likes a fast loading website.
-You can use responsive web design approach to make your website load faster by tweaking the amount of content/features for different screen sizes.
+- Everyone likes a fast-loading website.
+You can use a responsive web design approach to make your website load faster by tweaking the amount of content/features for different screen sizes.

-- As I mentioned above responsive design not only help to make loyal and returning readers.
-But it also contributes to increase overall number of visitors to your website.
-And improves engagement time & bounce rate of website too.
+- As I mentioned above responsive design not only helps to make loyal and returning readers.
+But it also contributes to increasing the overall number of visitors to your website.
+And improves the engagement time & bounce rate of the website too.